 Most of the film score is available on SoundCloud, before the complete soundtrack will be released.
 More information about the soundtrack of "Manou The Swift" and its reservations are available via this link.

-The nationwide theatrical release of "Manou - flieg' flink!" in Germany is on 28.2.2019.
-Other countries will follow soon.
+The nationwide theatrical release of "Manou - flieg' flink!" in Germany was on 28.2.2019, meanwhile the international exploitation takes place worldwide in more than 50 countries.

 - Published in Fiction